-Of the 784 heavy-duty trucks and buses and off-road equipment CARB has observed idling in the ECV community over the past three years, 38 were not in compliance with CARB's commercial vehicle, off-road equipment, or school bus idling rules (95 percent compliance overall).
-Reasons for a heavy-duty diesel truck to be compliant with the idling regulation can include idling for less than five minutes or idling greater than 100 feet from restricted areas such as schools and senior care facilities with a certified clean idle sticker.
-Compliance with CARB's idling rules does not mean a vehicle complies with other CARB rules.
+Of the 1,126 heavy-duty trucks and buses and off-road equipment CARB observed idling in the SELA community over the past three years, all but 27 were in compliance with CARB's commercial vehicle, offroad equipment, and school bus idling rules (98% compliance overall).
+Reasons for a heavy-duty diesel truck to be compliant with the idling regulation can include idling for less than five minute or idling greater than 100 feet from restricted areas such as schools and senior care facilities with a certified clean idle sticker.
+Compliance with CARB's idling rules does not mean a vehicle complies with CARB's other rules.
 CARB field enforcement has begun to focus on ensuring that these idling vehicles are also in compliance with all of the other pertinent CARB rules as well by conducting heavy-duty diesel compliance inspections along with idling inspections.
-Two important areas with lower compliance rates were off-road vehicles, like construction equipment, and TRUs- small transportation refrigeration units used to cool truck cargo areas-with compliance rates of 31 percent and 46 percent, respectively.
-Inspections under the Drayage Truck Regulation and the HDVIP were low and may not accurately reflect the rate of compliance under each program in the ECV community.
+Two important areas with lower compliance rates were offroad vehicles, like construction equipment, and TRUs- small transportation refrigeration units used to cool truck cargo areas-with compliance rates of 72 and 42 percent, respectively.